 Fish Heads Fly Shop is in the heart of Heber City, Utah, and is just minutes away from the Provo River, which is a premier blue-ribbon trout fishery.
 We are locally owned and offer professional fly fishing guides that are on the water daily that have a passion for the sport.
-When you book a fly-fishing trip through Fish Heads Fly Shop you will have an elevated experience from beginning your day at the shop on Heber City’s Main Street with a hot cup of coffee while you are greeted by your local river guide.
+When you book a fly-fishing trip through Fish Heads Fly Shop you will have an elevated experience from beginning your day at the shop on Heber City’s Main Street while you are greeted by your local river guide.
 Whether this is your first time fly fishing, or you are a seasoned angler we will provide you with the best experience possible.
-All rental gear is included in your Utah fly fishing trip, we provide you with Patagonia waders along with a top of the line rod and reel.
+All rental gear is included in your Utah fly fishing trip, we provide you with premium waders along with a top of the line gear.

 Treat yourself to a guided fly-fishing trip of a lifetime.
 On your destination fly fishing adventure, you will experience bonefish, giant trevally, triggerfish, milkfish, tuna, wahoo and other pelagic species.
 Fish 140-square-miles of interior lagoon, the famous Korean wreck flats, the storied “back country” flats, and the productive red flats on the atolls north end as well as the beautiful blue waters just offshore.

-Whether this is your first time fly fishing, or you are a seasoned angler we will you provide you with the best experience possible.
-All rental gear is included in your trip, we provide you with Patagonia waders along with a top of the line rod and reel.
+Whether this is your first time fly fishing, or you are a seasoned angler we will provide you with the best experience possible.
+All rental gear is included in your trip, we provide you with premium waders along with a top of the line gear.
 We provide Provo River guide services as well as trips throughout Utah and Wyoming.